 The Right Safety Equipment to Have on Site

-The legally required safety equipment that needs to be readily available on the site will include some or all of the following depending on the organisation:
+Listed below are some of the legally required OHS safety equipment that needs to be readily available on site (dependant on the organisation’s size, risks etc) :

 - Class A fire – Solid combustible materials.
 Any material that will burn and leave an ash behind is classified as a Class A fire;